 If audiences have a problem with Shelley's sometimes otherworldly appearance and unsexy attire, on the day when they arrive at the Overlook she is every bit a 1980s version of an attractive, well-dressed and even stylish woman.
 Sociable and appropriate in every way.
 She even wears make-up.
 She dresses well throughout the film, just for the cold, because it's cold.
 Her makeup and hair style are not for a disco night out on the town because she's not out on the town, she's taking care of the hotel and her family.

 Return for a moment to what Diane Johnson said of her time working with Kubrick on the characters, a full, month, before even tackling the script.
 "We talked for one month before we wrote anything at all.
 Stanley uses the Socratic method.
 'Is the husband a nice man?'
 'Does his wife love him?'
 'What kind of clothes would she wear?'"
 We need to take this seriously.
 Wendy and Jack don't suddenly materialize out of thin air in Boulder.
-The film gives us no prior history but for the alcoholism, Danny's injury and the fact that Jack's a writer and teaching school was way of making ends meet.
+The film gives us no prior history but for the alcoholism, Danny's injury and the fact that Jack's a writer and teaching school was a way of making ends meet.
 Wendy's clothing signals something about her, and her reading material, as I've already suggested, and the fact that she so readily takes on the duties of the caretaker of the Overlook.
-Jack's a writer.
+Jack's a teacher and writer.
 What has drawn them together?
 What is it that Kubrick envisions as having drawn them together and making them stick?
-Perhaps that Wendy appreciated Jack's desire to become an author and Jack responded to that?
+Perhaps that Wendy, a reader, appreciated Jack's desire to become an author and Jack responded to that?
 We have no intellectual conversations between them but these two have been through some rocky times, he's already distanced her, and they now have a son and that can considerably change the focus and demands of a marriage for a time, such as in what becomes the important focus of conversation when a child is young.
 They probably originally shared intellectual interests.
 They probably met in school.
 They probably were counter culture.
 They probably considered each other to be socially aware and awake to the injustices in the world.
 They had hopes and dreams but then Danny was born and that changed things.
 Physically?
 We know from Jack's vision of the woman in the bathtub that if he does become a successful author he might eventually dump Wendy and go for the overtly sexy blond.
-That raises the question, with Wendy's competency in taking care of the Overlook on her own, if she was initially supported Jack in his endeavors by working before Danny was born, or before he left school.
+That raises the question, with Wendy's competency in taking care of the Overlook on her own, if she was initially supporting Jack in his endeavors by working before Danny was born, or before he left school.
+Many women worked to put their husbands through school, and more than a few husbands left their wives when they got their Masters or Phd.
 But let's go ahead and take for granted that Jack did love her at one time, if in his own faulty way.
 Let's assume, for instance, that they also didn't decide to get married because Wendy had become pregnant, though the pregnancy might not have been planned.
-Let's assume Jack's alcoholism and his character flaws and the responsibilities of parenthood have made him resentful and that, based on things he later says in the film, he's made Wendy a vessel for these failings and embittered dreams.
-She and Danny are now holding him back.
-Perhaps he would prefer to not hate her, but he hates her for she represents all his failures now.
+Let's assume that Jack wasn't pressured into marrying Wendy due a pregnancy, for he had he would certainly unleashed this rage when he claims she and Danny are holding him back.
+Let's assume Jack's alcoholism and his character flaws and the responsibilities of parenthood have made him resentful and that, based on things he later says in the film, he's made Wendy a vessel for these failings and bitterness over the loss of youthful dreams.
+Perhaps he would prefer to not hate her, but his family represents all his failures now.
 Let's assume that Wendy didn't have a good picture of Jack's flaws when they married, and that though she does still love him she also has her own wall that stands between them due the alcoholism, due Danny's being injured, due at least emotional abuse she's suffered.
 She is also now a mother and that has changed things, so we have Jack accusing her of caring about Danny but not about him.
 He resents that maternal affection, feels alienated, and doesn't appreciate how he's alienated her and that she and Danny are their own familial unit now formed in response to his alcoholism and his irregular temperament.
 Wendy and Danny are the enemy, stealing his time and concentration.
 Wendy and Danny are the enemy, holding him back but also reminding him of his failings in regard them, his mistreatment of them, which he must rationalize.

-Kubrick shows us no deep history, instead giving evidence of it in the present as consequence is to cause, so we have to pay especial attention to Wendy's attire, to their principle investment being in books and Danny's toys rather than their hodgepodge furnishings, to Jack's alcoholism, to Jack's bitterness and resentment, and, very importantly, his accusations of Wendy's foremost concern being for Danny.
+Kubrick shows us no deep history, instead giving evidence of it in the present as consequence is to cause, so we have to pay especial attention to Wendy's attire, to their principle investment being in books and Danny's toys rather than their hodgepodge furnishings.
+Kubrick shows us no deep history, instead giving us Jack's alcoholism, Jack's bitterness and resentment, and, very importantly, his accusations of Wendy's foremost concern being for Danny.
+Jack would prefer to be the center of Wendy's world.

 Wendy is herself, actually, a victim of the audience's misogyny.
 She so grates them with her disregard for what they want her to be that in retaliation they perceive her as a weak victim deserving of abuse.
 As stated in the "preliminaries" section, it was only "In 1978, the United States formed the National Coalition Against Domestic Violence along with the first battered women's program opening in North Carolina."
 Women were often blamed for their abuse, as with children.
 They had brought it on themselves.
 They were too demanding.
 They were whiney.
 They were shrill.
 They wanted money their partners couldn't provide.
 They demanded a quality of attention their partners couldn't provide after a hard day's work.
 They didn't shoulder their own responsibilities.
 They might not have made dinner or cleaned house.
 They were irritating.
 They were even wimpy "dishrags" and thus demanded abuse through a fundamental flaw in their personalities, practically begging for it.
 None of these things are reasons for any form of abuse.
 What we have is a litany of victim blaming.
 Curiously, Wendy is described by irritated audience members as possessing many of the qualities, and being thus worthy of abuse.
 Later, I will show how she doesn't even possess these characteristics frequently attributed to her.